SmithsonianTropicalDataPortal/STDP_Documentation/docs/register_to_submit.md

 ## Create an ORCID (Open Research and Contributor ID)

-**If you already have an ORCID, please skip to [step 2](/register_to_submit/#create-a-stdp-account-using-orcid)**
+**If you already have an ORCID, please skip to [step 2](../register_to_submit/#create-a-stdp-account-using-orcid)**

 Certain ORCID setting are required to contribute data to the Smithsonian Tropical Research Data Repository.
-Fill out the necessary settings marked below with an * in addition to the fields required by ORCID.
+Fill out the necessary settings marked below with an <span style="color:red">*</span> in addition to the fields required by ORCID.

 1. Go to the ORCID registration page to sign up: <a href="https://orcid.org/register" target="_blank">ORCID Registration</a> (Figure 1)

-2. Enter a Family Name or Surname *
+2. Enter a Family Name or Surname <span style="color:red">*</span>

-3. Set your default visibility settings* to specify who can view your ORCID Record (Figure 2).
+3. Set your default visibility settings<span style="color:red">*</span> to specify who can view your ORCID Record (Figure 2).
 You must either select:

     - Everyone, or
     - Trusted Parties